AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 2.

 ## 2.1) Tank with a Valve
-As evidenced by the orifice equation, a tank of water with a hole poked in the bottom or side does not provide constant flow.
+As evidenced by the orifice equation, a tank of water with a hole poked in the bottom or side does not provide constant flow with time.
 Why not?
 In the orifice equation, $Q = \Pi_{vc} A_{or} \sqrt{2g \Delta h}$, flow $Q$ is a function of the height of water above the orifice, $\Delta h$.
 Since the water drains from the hole over time, the height of water above the orifice necessarily changes.
-The first approach in the search for a constant flow rate is understanding the 'hole-in-a-bucket' system, as it is the most simple way to provide a flow of water.
-Our goal is to see if we can alter a component of the system to produce either constant or essentially constant head.
+The first approach in the search for a constant flow rate is understanding and manipulating the 'tank-with-a-valve' system, as it is the most simple way of controlling the flow of water by tightening or loosening the valve.

-The system we are using to gain an understanding of this 'hole-in-a-bucket' scenario is shown below.
+The system we are using to gain an understanding of this 'tank-with-a-valve' scenario is shown below.
 In the image, a hypochlorite solution is slowly dripping and mixing with piped source water, thereby disinfecting it.
 The valve is almost closed to make sure that the hypochlorite solution drips instead of flows.

 ![What does this text do again?](https://github.com/AguaClara/CEE4540_DC/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Summary%20Sheets/Images/complete%20hypochlorinator.jpg?raw=true)